Every young person is different. We need to get to know them to support them effectively.

 The animation demonstrates the following:

-- The inner section of the circle indicates that additional strategies and adjustments are needed to support that young person in that particular environment.
+- The inner section reflects times or situations where additional strategies and adjustments may be needed to support the young person.

 In collaboration with our First Nations Reference Group, we've created unique versions of our Diversity Wheel and Planning Tool for First Nations communities.
 We call these the My Child's Story Circle and My Child's Storyboard.
 You can access these resources through the link below.